V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  [Spacers](https://shop.v1engineering.com/collections/all/products/axle-spacers)

  * Brace note-  Print the end two braces with 50% infill and the rest with 30%.
 2' wide builds need 6 total, 4 foot versions need 8 total.
-Recommended US 3/4" EMT = 23.4mm = Brace 23p4 That is the suggested size for US based builds.
+One every 200mm (8") or less.
+Recommended US 3/4" EMT = 23.4mm = Brace 23p4 that is the suggested size for US based builds.

  * XZ Note- Can be a flat part.
 Milled or Purchased.
 If you do use a flat part you will need to print both "XZ Leadscrew Stub Right" and "XZ Leadscrew Stub".
+These also need 70% infill.

- * Rail Block note- You want these with no larger than an 8" gap between them.
-Recommended US 1/2" EMT = 18.1mm = Rail Block 18p1.3mf
+ * Rail Block note- You want these with no larger than 200mm (8") or less gap between them.
+Recommended US 1/2" EMT = 18.1mm = Rail Block 18p1.3mf.
+You will need 8 for a 4' build and 14 for a 8' build.

 ### Tool Mounts